Coherent Optical Memory Baesd on A Laser-written On-chip Waveguide: CONCLUSION

-A laser-written on-chip type IV waveguide is fabricated on an $\rm Eu^{3+}$:$\rm{Y_2SiO_5}$ crystal.
-Coherent optical storage based on spin-wave AFC scheme is implemented with high fidelity.
-We find the fabrication of the type IV waveguide will shift the absorption center and expand the optical inhomogeneous broadening slightly, while the optical coherence time is shown to be unchanged during the fabrication.
-The spin inhomogeneous broadening of $\rm Eu^{3+}$ ions inside the type IV waveguide is essentially unchanged as compared to that of the bulk region.
-This is in contrast to that of the type II waveguide fabricated in $\rm Eu^{3+}$:$\rm{Y_2SiO_5}$ where a significant expansion of both the optical broadening and spin broadening is observed \cite{liu2020reliable}.
-This can be caused by the fact that the fabrication process of the type IV waveguide here has less damage to the crystal as compared to that of the type II waveguide.
+A laser-written on-chip type-IV waveguide is fabricated on a $\rm Eu^{3+}$:$\rm{Y_2SiO_5}$ crystal.
+Coherent optical storage based on the spin-wave AFC scheme is implemented with high fidelity.
+The fabrication of the type-IV waveguide slightly shifts the absorption center and expands the optical inhomogeneous broadening, while the optical coherence time is unchanged during the fabrication.
+The spin inhomogeneous broadening of $\rm Eu^{3+}$ ions inside the type-IV waveguide is approximately unchanged as compared to what is usually measured in the bulk region of a similar crystal \cite{jobez2015coherent}.
+This is in contrast to the type-II waveguide fabricated in $\rm Eu^{3+}$:$\rm{Y_2SiO_5}$ that introduces a significant broadening of both the optical transition and the spin transition \cite{liu2020reliable}.
+This can be explained by the fact that the fabrication process of the type-IV waveguide is less damaging to the crystal than that of the type-II waveguide.

-Because of its on-chip structure, the type IV waveguide has its unique benefits in future practical applications.
+Because of its on-chip structure, the type-IV waveguide has unique benefits for future practical applications.
 Nevertheless, several extensions of the current work can be considered.
-First, the coupling efficiency is currently limited by the rough edges of the ridges which can be improved by using higher magnification objective to increase the accuracy of FLM and constructing the new ridges by multiple micromachinings at different depths under low per-pulse energy.
-Second, the spin-wave AFC scheme can be combined with dynamic decoupling to further extend the storage lifetime \cite{fraval2005dynamic, jobez2015coherent}.
-By combining the type IV waveguide with the coplanar electrical waveguides, it is possible to achieve high-efficiency dynamical decoupling control with reduced radio-frequency power requirements.
-Compared with the bulk optical system, the optical integrated circuits is more robust to environmental vibrations due to integrated structure \cite{hunsperger1995integrated}.
-Our on-chip waveguide memory can efficiently interface with other on-chip photonic circuits so that to fulfill the requirements for scalable and large scale applications.
+First, the coupling efficiency is currently limited by the rough edges of the ridges, which can be improved by using a higher magnification objective to increase the accuracy of FLM, constructing the new ridges by multiple micromachinings at different depths under low per-pulse energy, or using ion-beam sputtering to reduce the roughness of the edges \cite{chen2014optical}.
+Second, the spin-wave AFC scheme can be combined with dynamic decoupling to extend the storage lifetime \cite{fraval2005dynamic, jobez2015coherent}.
+By combining the type-IV waveguide with coplanar electrical waveguides, it is possible to achieve high-efficiency dynamical decoupling control with reduced radio-frequency power requirements.
+The efficient interface between such on-chip photonic memory and other on-chip photonic circuits should lead to versatile applications in large-scale quantum networks.